aneoconsulting/ArmoniK.Api/examples/angular/README.md

 pnpm install
 ```

-Then, you must create a `src/proxy.conf.json` from the `src/proxy.conf.json.example` file.
+Then, create a `src/proxy.conf.json` from the `src/proxy.conf.json.example` file.
 You can do it by running:

 ```bash
 cp src/proxy.conf.json.example src/proxy.conf.json